High-fidelity Collaborative Perception for Small Unmanned Aerial Vehicles

 Introduction

 Over the past two decades, we witnessed impressive advancements in Robotics.
 Amongst the most disruptive developments was the demonstration of small Unmanned Aerial Vehicles (UAVs) equipped with onboard cameras conducting autonomous, vision-based flights without reliance on GPS.
-This sparked booming interest in a plethora of use-cases, such as automation of drone delivery, and infrastructure inspection and maintenance.
+This sparked booming interest in a plethora of use-cases, such as:

 Working in this area for over a decade, it is troubling that despite dramatic progress, we still lack the technology to enable a UAV swarm to autonomously scan the seas for refugee dinghies or forest areas for wildfires, and to provide help in such dire situations.